Snowboarding at night can be challenging, but it’s also rewarding and provides benefits that you don’t get with daytime riding.

 Don’t go too fast and pay attention to the weather and your location.
 As soon as it starts to get a little too difficult, it’s time to call it a night.

-Night Boarding and Night Skiing in the United States
+Night snowboarding and Night Skiing in the United States

-There are several places that you can enjoy a little night boarding and night skiing in the United States.
+There are several places that you can enjoy a little night snowboarding and night skiing in the United States.

 - Steamboat Ski Resort, Colorado